-The woven wire fence is known by a lot of names: box wire, woven wire, non-climb, etc. We will use the term woven wire to describe any fence that has vertical and horizontal wires connected to form a grid.
+The is known by a lot of names: box wire, woven wire, non-climb, etc. We will use the term woven wire to describe any fence that has vertical and horizontal wires connected to form a grid.
 These grids can be many different sizes depending on the distance between the wires.

 Woven wire’s advantage over all other fences is its security; woven wire fences are specifically designed to keep animals in or out.
 A tight grid of wires nailed securely on sturdy posts can keep something as small as a rabbit out and or keep an animal as big as a horse in.
 The only way animals can get through is if the woven wire fence is actually broken.